ElLorans/GoldfishScrape/README.md

 # GoldfishScrape
+The dataset is used on https://bestdeckforyou.pythonanywhere.com/.

-Download MtgGoldfish Decklists as python dictionaries.
+Execute 'main.py' to download MtgGoldfish, AetherHub and MtgaZone Decklists as python dictionaries.
 All formats in "Standard | Modern | Pioneer | Pauper | Legacy | Vintage | Commander_1v1 | Commander | Brawl | Historic" are scraped.
-Run goldfishscrape.py and the output will be saved on "new_data.py" in the folloqing format:
+Run 'main.py' and the output will be saved on 'new_data.py' in the folloqing format:

 Standard = {"Deck 1": {"Card 1": 4, ...}, ...}
 Standard_Sideboards = {"Deck 1": {"Card 1": 2, ...}, ...}